Tribler/trustchain-superapp/common/README.md

 The voting API currently allows for two types of voting; threshold and yes/no.

 ##### Yes/no:
 The process of creating a vote on the trustchain is rather primitive.
-One proposer creates a multi-signature block with a subject, a type, and a list of elligible voters.
+One proposer creates a multi-signature block with a subject, a type, and a list of eligible voters.

 When starting a vote, a list of public keys is used to determine what peers are entitled to participate in the vote.
 This list is used to determine the outcome of the vote, so when a peer that was not included in the vote still votes for some reason, its vote is not accounted for in the result.
 This mechanism ensures for example that peers that join the dao after a vote was proposed, are not able to vote.